Record-setting Saints QB Brees announces retirement at 42

 The storm had forced the Saints to play all of their 2005 games outside New Orleans, and the Saints finished that season 3-13.

+“When I was hired by the Saints as head coach in 2006, the very first goal was to establish a functional and winning culture,” Payton said.
+“It was vital to know what we were looking for in a player, talent, work ethic, makeup, intelligence and leadership are all qualities we found in Drew Brees.
+We also found a player with a burning desire to win.”

-One season later, with then-first-year coach Sean Payton calling plays and Brees executing them, the Saints won 10 regular-season games and a divisional-round playoff game in a rebuilt Superdome — a storybook run that didn’t end until a loss in Chicago in New Orleans’ first ever NFC championship game.
+With Payton calling plays and Brees executing them, the Saints won 10 regular-season games in 2006, and then won a divisional-round playoff game in a rebuilt Superdome — a storybook run that didn’t end until a loss in Chicago in New Orleans’ first ever NFC championship game.
 That would be the first of nine seasons in which Brees led the Saints to the playoffs.

+“Drew is so much more valuable than all the records, awards and accolades that he amassed,” Saints owner Gayle Benson said.
+“Drew came to represent the resolve, passion and drive that resonates not only with Saints fans and football fans, but our entire community.”

 The franchise’s only Super Bowl appearance and championship came in the 2009 season, with Brees, selected as the game’s MVP, memorably celebrating with first child Baylen in his arms as confetti floated around them.